bignellrp/awscloudformation/README.md

 Just a plain vpc with a single route table.
 Will build a vpn and an ec2 for testing.

 Use "aws ec2 describe-vpn-connections" for grabbing the VPN connection info once built.

+e.g. aws ec2 describe-vpn-connections --filters "Name=vpn-connection-id,Values=vpn-091cf676fe9816bd7" where the Value is taken from the cloudformation output.